mkb79/Audible/README.md

 # Audible

-**Interface for internal Audible API written in pure Python.** Support is limited to US and german accounts at this moment.
+**Interface for internal Audible API written in pure Python.** Support is limited to US, UK, french and german accounts at this moment.

 Code including this README is forked from omarroth‘s fantastic [audible.cr](https://github.com/omarroth/audible.cr) API written in crystal.